6maxservices/Poker-Cash-Out/replit.md

 ## Overview

 This is a real-time poker equity calculator web application built with a modern full-stack architecture.
-The application allows users to calculate poker hand equity for different game variants (No Limit Hold'em, PLO4, and PLO5) using Monte Carlo simulation.
-It features an interactive poker table interface with card selection and real-time equity calculations.
+The application allows users to calculate poker hand equity for different game variants (No Limit Hold'em, PLO4, and PLO5) using Monte Carlo simulation with poker-evaluator library (22MM hands/sec).
+It features an interactive poker table interface with card selection, burned cards functionality, and real-time equity calculations with professional-grade accuracy.

 ## User Preferences